dottox/roadmap.sh-devops/Beginner Projects/Server Performance Stats/README.md

 A script to analyse basic server performance stats.

 > [!IMPORTANT]
-> This script only works well in MacOS because `top` is different on Linux.
+> This script only works well on MacOS because `top` is different on Linux.

 ## Getting Started
 1. **Clone the repository**